Coleman Legal LLP Logo

 3. Get copies of your medical records

 You will need to obtain all test results, radiology reports, doctors’ notes, nurses’ notes and all other reports from the hospital you attended at the time of the accident and any subsequent hospital or rehabilitation facility you have attended.
 You will also need to obtain all medical records maintained by your GP.
-Having access to these records will assist in progressing the preliminary stages of your case.
+Access to these records will assist in progressing the preliminary stages of your case.

 Can I recover compensation?

 It is possible to recover compensation; however, it depends on how the injury was inflicted.
 For example, suppose the injury was a result of an assault.
 In that case, a victim can bring an action against the perpetrator and also seek compensation from the criminal justice compensation tribunal, or if the injury was a result of a road traffic accident, there may be an option to bring a claim for personal injuries against the driver (of the other car or the car the victim was a passenger in).
-A solicitor can advise you on the nature of the claim that can be brought.
+A solicitor can just let you know about the nature of the claim that can be brought.

 Compensation amount